epimorphics/lib/README.md

 ## Change log

+**3.1.7** Override jackson versions used by jena 3.9.0 dependency to avoid severe CVEs.
+There are remaining CVEs logged against jena 3.9.0 but they are less severe and exploitable in our usage.

-**3.1.6 2025-07-22** Replaced Apache `commons-lang` by `commons-text` to avoid CVE-2025-48924 (though that wouldn't afffect our usage).
+**3.1.6** Replaced Apache `commons-lang` by `commons-text` to avoid CVE-2025-48924 (though that wouldn't afffect our usage).
 Preferable over upgrading `commons-lang3` because the relevant module in `commons-lang3` is deprecated in favour of `commons-text`.